mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 * After pasting, press `control+x` to exit, `y` to save, then `enter` to confirm without changing the file name

 * Then run `sudo docker-compose up -d` to install Homebridge from the Docker Compose file.

+* If `sudo docker-compose up -d` results in an error try running `sudo docker-compose pull` first

 # HomeBridge setup